oinam/oinam.com/jobs/2023-07-07-webmaster.md

 ---

-A tinkerer, generalist, who believes in the idea of figuring out solutions while on the job.
+An Internet technology tinkerer, generalist, who believes in the idea of figuring out solutions while on the job.

 - How
 	+ Remote - work from anywhere.
 	+ Pay as you go.
 - Roles
 	+ Research - find out details.
-	+ Simple DevOps or similar.
+	+ DevOps, tweaking, tinkering with the likes of AWS (Amazon Web Services), Google Cloud Services, etc.
+	+ Decent with front-end development - HTML, CSS, JavaScript.
 - Criteria
 	+ Smart, resourceful, and willing to learn.
+	+ Loves the idea of Open-Source, Linux OSes, macOS.
 - Plus
-	+ Can express well in writing.
+	+ Express well in writing.
+	+ Appreciate a well-written beautiful documentation.